 - RGX-314: Our lead product candidate RGX-314 is for the treatment of wet age-related macular degeneration (wet AMD), a leading cause of total and partial vision loss in the United States, Europe and Japan.
-We began enrollment in the Phase I clinical trial for RGX-314 for the treatment of wet AMD in May 2017 and have completed dosing of three cohorts of six patients each, a total of 18 patients.
-We expect to present topline data from the Phase I clinical trial in late 2018. - RGX-501: We are developing RGX-501 for the treatment of homozygous familial hypercholesterolemia (HoFH), a severe genetic disease characterized by premature and aggressive plaque buildup, life threatening coronary artery disease and aortic valve disease predominantly due to abnormalities in the function or expression of the low-density lipoprotein receptor.
+We began enrollment in the Phase I clinical trial for RGX-314 for the treatment of wet AMD in May 2017 and have completed dosing of three cohorts of six subjects each, a total of 18 subjects.
+We expect to complete dosing of a fourth cohort by the end of the fourth quarter of 2018 and initiate a Phase II trial in 2019. - RGX-501: We are developing RGX-501 for the treatment of homozygous familial hypercholesterolemia (HoFH), a severe genetic disease characterized by premature and aggressive plaque buildup, life threatening coronary artery disease and aortic valve disease predominantly due to abnormalities in the function or expression of the low-density lipoprotein receptor.
 Enrollment in the Phase I/II clinical trial for RGX-501 began in March 2017.
-We have completed dosing of the first cohort of three patients and have dosed three patients in the second cohort, a total of six patients.
-We expect to present topline data from the Phase I/II clinical trial in late 2018. - RGX-111: We are developing RGX-111 for the treatment of the neurological symptoms of Mucopolysaccharidosis Type I (MPS I), a severe genetic lysosomal storage disease caused by deficiency of α-l-iduronidase (IDUA), an enzyme required for breakdown of cellular waste products.
-The investigational new drug (IND) application filed with the U.S. Food and Drug Administration (the FDA) for RGX-111 for the treatment of MPS I is active and we expect to begin enrollment in a Phase I clinical trial in mid-2018. - RGX-121: We are developing RGX-121 for the treatment of the neurological symptoms of Mucopolysaccharidosis Type II (MPS II), a severe genetic lysosomal storage disease with a similar phenotype to MPS I. MPS II is caused by deficiency of iduronate-2-sulfatase (IDS), an enzyme that is also responsible for breakdown of cellular waste products.
-The IND application filed with the FDA for RGX-121 for the treatment of MPS II is active and we expect to begin enrollment in a Phase I/II clinical trial in mid-2018.
+We have completed dosing of the first cohort of three subjects and have dosed three subjects in the second cohort, a total of six subjects.
+We expect to present additional data in the fourth quarter of 2018. - RGX-111: We are developing RGX-111 for the treatment of the neurological symptoms of Mucopolysaccharidosis Type I (MPS I), a severe genetic lysosomal storage disease caused by deficiency of α-l-iduronidase (IDUA), an enzyme required for breakdown of cellular waste products.
+The investigational new drug (IND) application filed with the U.S. Food and Drug Administration (the FDA) for RGX-111 for the treatment of MPS I is active, initiation of subject recruitment has begun and we expect to begin enrollment in a Phase I clinical trial in the fourth quarter of 2018. - RGX-121: We are developing RGX-121 for the treatment of the neurological symptoms of Mucopolysaccharidosis Type II (MPS II), a severe genetic lysosomal storage disease with a similar phenotype to MPS I. MPS II is caused by deficiency of iduronate-2-sulfatase (IDS), an enzyme that is also responsible for breakdown of cellular waste products.
+The IND application filed with the FDA for RGX-121 for the treatment of MPS II is active, initiation of subject recruitment has begun and we expect to begin enrollment in a Phase I/II clinical trial in the fourth quarter of 2018.